joshfinnie/joshfinnie.com/src/pages/blog/rusty-react-for-2021.md

 webpack 5.64.2 compiled successfully in 3359 ms
 ```

 We are building out Wasm, and having Webpack load it.
-Next step is to add the Webassembly code to our React component.
+Next step is to add the WebAssembly code to our React component.
 Let's update `src/index.jsx` to import our Wasm code and execute it!

 ```jsx
 import React, { useState } from "react";